 Bankruptcy can be a very clear and straightforward way of resolving your financial affairs – especially when you consider that, in the majority of cases, liabilities are extinguished on discharge after 12 months or sooner, unless the Trustee suspends your discharge due to your non-cooperation.

 You can voluntarily opt for a ‘debtor’s petition’ if you feel that there is no prospect of repaying your debts.
-Alternatively a ‘creditor’s petition’ can be forced on you by someone who is owed more than £750.
+Alternatively a ‘creditor’s petition’ can be forced on you by someone who is owed more than £5,000.
+This lower limit has recently increased from £750.

 As a bankrupt individual, you have a duty to assist the Trustee in enquiries relating to your financial conduct before the bankruptcy.
 Begbies Traynor can be appointed as Trustee, and we will act in the very best interests of all parties.
 A Trustee has three years from the date of the Bankruptcy Order to realise any interest in the property in which you reside.
 If you have surplus income each month, you could be liable to make payments for a period of three years.